You are here:

 Autoantibodies.
 Antibodies that attack one’s own cells.

-Autoimmunity.
-Immune responses that are inappropriately directed at a person’s own tissues.
+Autoimmune.
+Literally “immunity against the self.”
+Autoimmune diseases occur when immune responses are inappropriately directed at a person’s own tissues.

 Corticosteroids.
 Potent anti-inflammatory hormones that are made naturally in the body or synthetically (man-made) for use as drugs.
 They are also called glucocorticoids.
 The most commonly prescribed drug of this type is prednisone.
 Dapsone: An anti-inflammatory drug that was first used to treat leprosy.